 Your personal information is only accessible by appropriately trained staff, volunteers and contractors, and stored on secure servers with features enacted to prevent unauthorised access.

-Given that we are part of an international organisation and because we use agencies and/ or suppliers to process personal information on our behalf, it is possible that personal information we collect from you will be transferred to and stored in a location outside the European Economic Area (“EEA”), for example the United States
+Given that we are part of an international organisation and because we use agencies and/ or suppliers to process personal information on our behalf, it is possible that personal information we collect from you will be transferred to and stored in a location outside the UK and European Economic Area (“EEA”), for example the United States

-Please note that some countries outside of the EEA have a lower standard of protection for personal information, including lower security requirements and fewer rights for individuals.
-Where your personal information is transferred, stored and/or otherwise processed outside the EEA in a country that does not offer an equivalent standard of protection to the EEA, we will take all reasonable steps necessary to ensure that the recipient implements appropriate safeguards (such as by entering into standard contractual clauses) designed to protect your personal information and to ensure that your personal information is treated securely and in accordance with this Notice.
+Please note that some countries outside of the UK and EEA have a lower standard of protection for personal information, including lower security requirements and fewer rights for individuals.
+Where your personal information is transferred, stored and/or otherwise processed outside the UK and EEA in a country that does not offer an equivalent standard of protection to the UK and EEA, we will take all reasonable steps necessary to ensure that the recipient implements appropriate safeguards (such as by entering into standard contractual clauses) designed to protect your personal information and to ensure that your personal information is treated securely and in accordance with this Notice.
 If you have any questions about the transfer of your personal information, please contact us using the details below.